splunk/public-o11y-docs/_includes/admin/roles_apm.rst

     - No
     - No

-  * - The following methods for the APM Visibility Filters resource.
-See :ref:`sensitive-data-controls` for more information.
-       - PUT
-       - POST
-    - Yes
-    - No
-    - No
-    - No

   * - View the following APM-related pages in the Observability Cloud Settings.
 Functionality in the API is similarly restricted by capability.
        - APM MetricSets
        - Business Workflow